 Program

-The Environmental Studies (ENST) minor is available to students university-wide (College of Arts & Sciences, School of Foreign Service, McDonough School of Business, School of Nursing, School of Health).
-Course options are listed below, plus a link to declare the minor.
+The Environmental Studies (ENST) minor has served students university-wide (College of Arts & Sciences, School of Foreign Service, McDonough School of Business, School of Nursing, School of Health).
+Course options are listed below.
 The ENST requirements are three core courses, three elective courses (including cross-listed classes), and an approved capstone project.

 Declaring the Minor